mnive93/blog/_posts/2014-08-22-Chrome App Development.md

 <b>Obstacles </b>

-* I might be facing is to process the RSS feed of the channel.Not every channels have well        maintained RSS feed.
+* I might be facing a problem to process the RSS feed of the channel.Not every channels have well     maintained RSS feed.

 * Filtering the content .
 So in order to filter the content I might have to scrape the content of the webpage.In order to scrape the content I am planning to use a JS library to do the trick.